-(2) Coupled Boundary Layer Air-Sea Transfer (CBLAST) Experiment: This experiment is a multi-option, single or dual aircraft experiment designed to improve our understanding of air-sea surface flux processes in high winds, specifically in the complex conditions of tropical cyclones where swell, sea spray and secondary boundary layer circulations play a significant role.
+(1) Coupled Boundary Layer Air-Sea Transfer (CBLAST) Experiment This experiment is a multi-option, single or dual aircraft experiment designed to improve our understanding of air-sea surface flux processes in high winds, specifically in the complex conditions of tropical cyclones where swell, sea spray and secondary boundary layer circulations play a significant role.
 The experiment is composed of single or dual aircraft modules to be flown on two successive days.
-This experiment seeks to improve our understanding of the physical processed at and near the air-sea interface with in-situ aircraft data, GPS-sondes, air-deployed drifting buoys, AXBTs, AXCPs, AXCTDs, Scanning Radar Altimeter (SRA), Ku-band scatterometer)/profiler (SCSCAT/KSCAT, stepped frequency microwave radiometer (SFMR) and airborne Doppler radar observations on the meso- and convective- scales.
+This experiment seeks to improve our understanding of the physical processed at and near the air-sea interface with in-situ aircraft data, GPS-sondes, air-deployed drifting buoys, AXBTs, Scanning Radar Altimeter (SRA), Ku-band scatterometer/profiler (SCSCAT/KSCAT, stepped frequency microwave radiometer (SFMR) and airborne Doppler radar observations on the meso- and convective- scales.
+There is also an option to test some rainband structure flight patterns.